 - Soil and food quality just isn't what it used to be.
 Even the cleanest of diets won't provide all of the nutrients you need for optimal fertility and pregnancy.
 The carrots our grandparents ate are not the same as the ones we find in the grocery store today, even the organic heirloom rainbow ones.
 A Scientific American article looked at several different studies which demonstrated time and time again that from 1975 to 1997 average calcium levels in 12 fresh veggies dropped by 27%, iron levels by 37%, vitamin A by 21% and vitamin C by 30%.

-- The stress of our modern busy lives will depletes all of us.
+- The stress of our modern busy lives and athletic pursuits depletes all of us of essential micronutrients.
 Stress and high cortisol will drain you of several critical fertility and pregnancy nutrients like B- vitamins (including folate), vitamin C, zinc and magnesium.

 - If you've are a recovering vegan/vegetarian, have had a history of food restriction, over exercise or spent much of your life (like most of us) eating a standard american diet, you are nutrient depleted.
 It takes many years to correct these imbalances.

 What to look for in a Prenatal Vitamin

 - Look for a brand that lists Folate (5- methyltetrahydrofolate) not "folic acid" especially if your have or suspect you have MTHFR or other methylation issues as you won't be able to utilize the synthetic form of this B-vitamin.
 While high dietary FOLATE is associated with a reduced risk of breast cancer, a high rate of FOLIC ACID consumption or supplementation has been suspected in promoting the progression of breast tumours in some women and can reduce the expression of beneficial tumor suppressor genes while increasing the expression of HER2 (breast cancer promoting genes).
 High dose folic acid supplementation can also mask B12 deficiency which could put you at risk for preterm labour.
 Baby Making and Beyond will have lots more on this critical difference.
 Folate must be sourced from real food so a "raw or whole food" like brand will usually have folate not folic acid in it.